LckyLke/data_connectors_api/README.md

 # Confluence API

-A Python project that provides a interface for interacting with the Confluence REST API (v2).
+A Python project that provides an interface for interacting with the Confluence REST API (v2).
 ---

 ## Installation